formapro/JsFormValidatorBundle/README.md

 [![Build Status](https://travis-ci.org/formapro/JsFormValidatorBundle.svg?branch=master)](https://travis-ci.org/formapro/JsFormValidatorBundle)
 [![Total Downloads](https://poser.pugx.org/fp/jsformvalidator-bundle/downloads.png)](https://packagist.org/packages/fp/jsformvalidator-bundle)

-This module enables validation of the Symfony 3 forms on the JavaScript side.
+This module enables validation of the Symfony 3.1 or later forms on the JavaScript side.
 It converts form type constraints into JavaScript validation rules.

+If you have Symfony 3.0.* - you need to use [Version 1.4.*](https://github.com/formapro/JsFormValidatorBundle/tree/1.4)

 If you have Symfony 2.8.* or 2.7.* - you need to use [Version 1.3.*](https://github.com/formapro/JsFormValidatorBundle/tree/1.3)

 If you have Symfony 2.6.* or less - you need to use [Version 1.2.*](https://github.com/formapro/JsFormValidatorBundle/tree/1.2)

 ## 1 Installation<a name="p_1"></a>